poweroutlet2/openground/docs/docs/configuration.md

 **Batch Size**: Affects memory usage during ingestion.
 Lower values use less memory but take longer.

 !!! warning "Changing Embedding Models"
-    If you change the embedding model or dimensions, you must re-ingest all your libraries.
+    If you change the embedding model or dimensions, you must re-embed all your libraries.
 The model downloads on first use and is cached locally.

 #### Query Settings